-Here in Abruzzo Italy, rather than the seemingly ubiquitous Halloween celebrations the magic of Autumn is celebrated on the 1st & 2nd November by reflecting on the extended family, past and present – the familial bond which keeps Italy going.
+Here in Abruzzo Italy, rather than the seemingly ubiquitous Halloween celebrations, the magic of Autumn is celebrated on the 1st & 2nd of November by reflecting on the extended family, past and present – the familial bond which keeps Italy going.

-Halloween in rural Northern Abruzzo is seen as a US import, a few lonely pumpkins on supermarket shelves and a welcome dearth of trick-or-treatings, apart from at the ‘L’aneme de la morte’ festa in Serramonacesca in Pescara perhaps.
-My neighbours grow Jack O’ Lantern style pumpkins as food for the piggies, an autumn gastro treat before they got the traditional chop on the 8th December.
+Many of my elderly neighbours see Halloween as a commercial US import despite its growing popularity with younger generations and an increasing number of events staged each year.
+One of my neighbours grows pumpkins but mostly as food for the pigs, an autumn gastro treat before they got the traditional chop on the 8th of December.
 That is not to say that there isn’t all sorts of witchy folklore in Abruzzo as well as things that go bump in the night.
 Look out for stories of the marvellous blood-sucking witches that were driven away like Dracula through the use of garlic and a rabbit pelt on the door that the witch would need to count the number of hairs of before she could enter the household.
 What those stories share is that they don’t depend on a one-night stand/Celtic pagan fest for their notoriety!

-In Abruzzo like the rest of Italy, the real celebrations lay post-Halloween, on the 1st & 2nd November.
+In Abruzzo like the rest of Italy, the real celebrations lay post-Halloween, on the 1st & 2nd of November.
 It’s a time spent celebrating those cherished family members that have passed on and remembering their past efforts and the resultant legacy.
-This encouraged ‘time out’ remembering the family is something generally a little alien to me, a custom forgotten in my native UK, all being ‘so busy’, all ‘so far away’ from the village or town where our grandparents lived or died, but here in Italy it’s so important that the first day of the ‘memorial’ has become a National Holiday.
+This encouraged ‘time out’ remembering the family is something generally a little alien to me, a custom is forgotten in my native UK, all being ‘so busy’, all ‘so far away’ from the village or town where our grandparents lived or died, but here in Italy, it’s so important that the first day of the ‘memorial’ has become a National Holiday.